 If you use the 4 or 6 keys while playing a radio station, the previous or next station will start playing immediately.

 You may press the Where Am I key 5 to announce additional information about the station.
+The first press will indicate the song title and the station name if available and if you press again on the 5 key within 10 seconds, you will obtain additional information on the current station.

 The Bookmark key will allow you to save the current station to your Favorites after pressing Confirm.